Projects

 This research project questions how discourses and practices of modernity and development have led to the physical transformations of the Saint-Pierre River, and how these relate to the different material practices, representations, and symbolic nature of the river.

-Using historical-geographical materialism methodologies, an ethnographic inquiry into human, non-human and infrastructure actors, and counter mapping we seek to develop a recursive (re)shaping of the water infrastructure that has absorbed and exhausted the Saint-Pierre River.
+Using historical-geographical materialist methodologies, an ethnographic inquiry into human, non-human, and infrastructure actors, and counter-mapping, we seek to develop a recursive (re)shaping of the water infrastructure that has absorbed and exhausted the Saint-Pierre River.
 Such methodologies allowed us to identify how infrastructure was used to colonize and lay claim to the area, as well as illustrate alternatives to the incremental destruction of sustaining habitats.
-Through the creation of a counter map and ethnography of the river and water infrastructure, we will contest the homogenization of the space as it represented in zoning regulations, land-use maps, and property regimes to offer new means of expressing hydro-social relationships in place.
+Through the creation of a counter map and an ethnography of the river and water infrastructure, we will contest the homogenization of the space as represented in zoning regulations, land-use maps, and property regimes, offering new means of expressing hydro-social relationships in place.

-Florence, a choreographer and dance professor in her late fifties, has tracked herself with a Fitbit Charge HR watch at all times for one week.
+Florence, a choreographer and dance professor in her late fifties, tracked her activity for one week using a Fitbit Charge HR watch.
 Throughout this period, she took notes on her experience and the thoughts that emerged from it in a journal.
 After the week of tracking, she created and performed a choreography inspired by this lived experience.
-The data collected by the self-tracking device were then used in the creation of a soundtrack, and the production of visual effects.
-These two “re-workings” of the Fitbit data were integrated into an edited video, and used to create this web-based interactive platform.
-This research and creation project aimed to explore how the data and the lived self-tracking experience could be used to generate subversive forms of data materialization through choreography, sound, and visuals.
-We aimed to critique injunctions related to aging bodies and “successful aging” normativity.
+The data collected by the self-tracking device were then used to create a soundtrack and produce visual effects.
+These two “re-workings” of the Fitbit data were integrated into an edited video and used to make this web-based interactive platform.
+This research and creation project aimed to explore how data and the lived experience of self-tracking could be used to generate subversive forms of data materialization through choreography, sound, and visuals.
+We aimed to critique injunctions related to aging bodies and the normativity of “successful aging.”

 Pict.io